Amankamat-build/Project2/Readme.md

 # read me is the place

-where all the imop detail about the project is mentioned..
+where all the imop detail about the project is mentioned...